EventStore/documentation/docs/v6/event-sourcing/microservices.md

 The motivation for defining service boundaries around specific business needs is well-aligned with the Bounded Context pattern of Domain-Driven Design, although it's not the same.
 The business capability concept is closer to the definition of a _domain_, which is a part of the _problem space_.
 Bounded Context is an artefact of the _solution space_, so we might see the "technical authority", or the _service_ definition as something similarly defined.
 Each Bounded Context is a representation of a system, which doesn't necessarily consist of a single unit of deployment.

-When it comes to the data sharing, the service boundary indeed sets strong limitations on whw can access the service databases directly.
-But, if we consider a service as a representation of a single Bounded Context, it is possible to have multiple independent components to live within the boundary and therefore access service databases directly.
-For this documentation, we will call those components "microservices".
+When it comes to data sharing, the service boundary sets strong limitations on who can access the service databases directly.
+But, if we consider a service as a representation of a single Bounded Context, it is possible to have multiple independent components live within the boundary and therefore access service databases directly.
+For this documentation, we call those components "microservices".

 ## Microservice granularity